Headbang development II: Containers are weird

 Turns out there’s a lot more container stuffs than I initially expected there to be.
 I ended up deciding on Docker, because, it’s Docker.
 But A lot of other names were thrown at me on research:

-• LXC, the de-facto linux container system on the linux kernel
+- LXC, the de-facto linux container system on the linux kernel

-• LXD, which is LXC but with built-in improvements and some added features
+- LXD, which is LXC but with built-in improvements and some added features

-• Podman, which I am still genuinely unable to decipher in terms of the need of existing or what it does
+- Podman, which I am still genuinely unable to decipher in terms of the need of existing or what it does

-I had done some work with Docker for class.
-I had ran some docker run commands to run some hello world nginx containers, I blindly copy-pasted some docker-compose files from GitHub which did some things, and I installed Portainer in a couple of virtual machines for class, which barely worked due to lack of resources.
+commands to run some hello world nginx containers, I blindly copy-pasted some docker-compose files from GitHub which did some things, and I installed Portainer in a couple of virtual machines for class, which barely worked due to lack of resources.
 You know, stuffs

-At first I tried to run some containers using docker run commands.
+commands.
 Did it work? yes.
 Was it reproducible and scalable? as it turns out, no, and as always, there’s a better way.
-As I was told over at the Self hosted podcast’s Discord server, this better way is currently docker compose.
-Docker compose is a declarative way of setting up your entire container stack.
-In bold words, Docker Compose files are yml-ified docker runs.
-Which is perfect for the situation, because those fit perfectly into a GitHub repo!
-More projects to show and write about!
-As if I didn’t already make up enough of those, eh?
+As I was told over at the Self hosted podcast’s Discord server, this better way is currently docker compose

 So, let’s analyze the problems I had that I could try to tackle in this new infrastructure:

-• My reverse proxy was a single apache2 install with a lot of .conf files
+- My reverse proxy was a single

-• Google Drive was cutting my free forever picture storage in a month and a half
+file I copied into google drive whenever I felt like it - Google Drive was cutting my free forever picture storage in a month and a half

-• There was literally zero environment monitoring
+- There was literally zero environment monitoring

-• I had port 22 forwarded from the open internet to access my network (Yes, I am aware that I was hired as a security operator for DevOps)
+- I had port 22 forwarded from the open internet to access my network (Yes, I am aware that I was hired as a security operator for DevOps)

 Let’s see how docker can solve these problems.